-Our course combines the core subjects of computer science with the opportunity to develop additional skills in the area of games development.
+Our course combines the core subjects of computer science with the opportunity to develop additional skills in the area of game development.

-Programming is an essential requirement for all computer scientists and games developers, and you will be developing your skills in this area throughout your course.
-You will begin with the fundamentals of programming and problem solving, and build on this through subjects such as object-oriented analysis, design and programming, software development and systems programming.
+Programming is an essential requirement for all computer scientists and game developers, and you will be developing your skills in this area throughout your course.
+You will begin with the fundamentals of programming and problem-solving and build on this through subjects such as object-oriented analysis, design and programming, software development and systems programming.
 In addition to the development of your game studies, you will also learn about computer graphics and artificial intelligence.
-In your final year, your studies will culminate in the development of a computer games related project.
+In your final year, your studies will culminate in the development of a computer games-related project.

 You will also engage in studies focused on developing your academic and employability skills and you will be offered the opportunity to undertake a placement year where you gain invaluable experience in the workplace before returning to complete your final year.
 Many students have found this to be a real asset when it comes to finding a job after graduation.